Georgios Frangoudes: Politician

-He was elected to Parliament in the 1923 Greek legislative election, representing Athens-Pireus.
+He was elected to Parliament in the 1923 Greek legislative election, representing Athens-Piraeus.

 Frangoudes was a proponent of Greek Cypriot nationalism, similarly to Christodoulos Sozos, mayor of Limassol.
-He was a member of the masonic Zenon lodge founded in Limassol in 1893 and played a key role in the disemination of Greek nationalism.
+He was a member of the masonic Zenon lodge founded in Limassol in 1893 and played a key role in the dissemination of Greek nationalism.

 Although in his early years he was a staunch proponent of enosis.
 His ideology was influenced by the Party of Radicals (Ionian Islands).
 Additionally, he was influenced by Venizelos' ideas and consequently favoured first Cypriot autonomy within the British Empire and then enosis, similarly to the United States of the Ionian Islands.
 He was a collaborator of Eleftherios Venizelos, he supported him during the National Schism, and they both retained a critical stance against the 1931 Cyprus revolt.
 His change in his stance from enosis to autonomy was fiercely opposed by other writers of the time and he was attacked by Cypriot students at the Panteion.
 In 1933 Frangoudes published a proposed constitution for the Cyprus State, based on the constitutions of Greece and Malta.
 He presented his constitution to Edward Stubbs, British governor of Cyprus, who didn't give the proposal to autonomy any consideration.